Mortgage Refinancing Boom?

 It might be shocking that amidst the low mortgage rates in the US the last many years, that a sudden surge in mortgage applications and refinancing could happen.
+However, this is a once in a lifetime opportunity to lock in with the lowest mortgage and refinancing rates in history.

 Yet, due to lower rates and for other reasons, last week saw a huge number of mortgage applications and refinances according to the Mortgage Bankers Association.
 Applications were 41% higher than the same period last year and refinances rocketed 97% for the same period a year ago.